smonette/iterators_lab/README.md

 ```

 * `map`
-Map iterates through an array, performs a function to the items and them returns a value.
+Map iterates through an array, manipulating each of the items, and then returns a value.
 It's an each with a return.
 ```javascript
 var numbers = [4, 6, 8, 10];
 var double = function(x){